bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

 ### Specifying Filename Filters:

 The filters in the Electron file dialogs are defined as arrays of dictionaries.
-Each dictionary has two elements
+Each dictionary has two elements:

-* name -- the name of the filter as a string
+* `name` — the name of the filter as a string
-* extension -- an array of strings specifying the extensions __without the preceeding period (`.`)__
+* `extension` — an array of strings specifying the extensions __without the preceeding period ('.')__

 ### Electron File Selection and the Module `bis_webutil`

-BioImage Suite Web has a module [js/coreweb/bis_webutil](../js/coreweb/bis_webutil.js) which contains code to abstract many GUI operations.
-One particular function is `electronFileCallback` which can be used to show the above dialogs etc.
+BioImage Suite Web has a module [js/coreweb/bis_webutil](../js/coreweb/bis_webutil.js) which contains code to abstract common GUI operations.
+Consider in particular `electronFileCallback`, which can be used to show the dialogs above.

-The code is below.
-The function takes two inputs
+The function takes two inputs:

-* electronopts -- a dictionary object with parameters
+* `electronopts` — a parameters object
-* callback -- the function to call with the selected filename as the argument
+* `callback` — the function to call with the selected filename as the argument

 Here is the actual code:

         /** electron file callback function
         * @alias WebUtil.electronfilecallbackoptions
-        * @param {object} opts - the electron options object -- used if in electron
+        * @param {Object} electronopts - the electron options object - used if in electron
-        * @param {string} opts.title - if in file mode and electron set the title of the file dialog
+        * @param {String} electronopts.title - if in file mode and electron set the title of the file dialog
-        * @param {boolean} opts.save - if in file mode and electron determine load or save
+        * @param {Boolean} electronopts.save - if in file mode and electron determine load or save
-        * @param {string} opts.defaultpath - if in file mode and electron use this as original filename
+        * @param {String} electronopts.defaultpath - if in file mode and electron use this as original filename
-        * @param {string} opts.filter - if in file mode and electron use this to filter electron style
+        * @param {String} electronopts.filter - if in file mode and electron use this to filter electron style
-        * @param {function} callback - callback to call when done */
+        * @param {Function} callback - callback to call when done */
         electronFileCallback: function (electronopts, callback) {

-We parse the options and ensure sane default values:
+Parse the options and assign default values:

             electronopts = electronopts || {};
             electronopts.save = electronopts.save || false;